How has life changed in Australia?

 - Group size

-What was life like for your Grandma and Grandpa when they were your age?
+What was life like for your grandparents when they were your age?
 Did they play games on computers or watch movies on their own television?

 Then and Now is a Museum educator-led program where students handle objects and explore the galleries to investigate how life has changed in Australia over the past 100 years.